 A Very Different Wolverine in the MCU

-If there’s one thing that’s certain it’s that Wolverine won’t be the same once he joins the MCU.
+If there’s one thing that’s certain it’s that Wolverine won’t be the same (or like Hugh Jackman’s version) once he joins the MCU.
 Marvel will probably create a character that’s closer to the comic books than Bryan Singer’s X-men franchise.
 That means no black leather outfits.
 Wolverine will probably don his yellow spandex.

 Also, while the character will never be Disney-friendly, don’t expect him to be as dark as Fox’s version either.
 You won’t get a Logan-style Wolverine in the MCU.
 Instead, he will probably be more like his character in the animated X-Men series.